gabrieledamone/staircase/docs/Code Explanation.rst

 Key Functions
 ====

-Going further from our objectives we came to define key functions in our codes functioning that we are visiting below
+Going further from our objectives we came to define key functions in our codes functioning that we are visiting below.

 Joint Move
 ----